 Insurance is a necessary evil.
-Whether auto, health, life, insurance protects us against losses, we could not otherwise handle financially.
-We should, therefore, have the insurance coverage to handle the unacceptable losses, but no more.
+Whether auto, health, or life, insurance protects us against losses, we could not otherwise handle financially.
+We should, therefore, have insurance coverage to handle the unacceptable losses, but no more.

 A $100-200 deductible is just too low for many out there.
 If you can easily handle a $1,000 loss, then why set a deductible at $100 or $250?
 Believe me; you are just paying for the insurance you won’t ever need.

 So the real question is – how much can you save by raising your deductible?
 The answer varies and depends on various factors, so better consult with your insurance agent or carrier.
-As per one study, you can save 9% by raising deductible from $500 to $1,000.
+As per one study, you can save 9% by raising the deductible from $500 to $1,000.